szist/code-reviews/README.md

 ### **What am I responsible for when I'm a: reviewer?**

 The responsibility directly affects the process of a reviewer (described above).
 I don't think this changes much between projects.
-Once you are assigned as reviewer, you become responsible for the code.
+Once you are assigned as a reviewer, you become responsible for the code.

 You must understand the code change well enough to make an informed decision about whether it should be released.
 You must make sure that the author answers all your questions satisfactorily and either makes any changes you think are necessary or convinces you that they're really not.
 That includes changes needed for all aspects of the code review (see above).
 Not just correctness.
 If a code change goes out that causes an injection, it's your fault, as well as the fault of the developer making the change.
 If a code change goes out that makes automated testing more difficult, it's your fault, too.
 If a code change goes out that makes the application sluggish, it's your fault, too.
 Remember, the author asked for your code review.
 He or she wants your opinion and your best judgment.
 Make sure you give it to him or her.